PikachuPenial/Titanmod/PATCHNOTES.md

 - Playermodel and Playercard menus have been improved visually

 - Improved visual for scroll bars

+- Reduced intensity of sliding blur when Motion Blur is enabled

 - Fixed End Of Game stage breaking if a player leaves the match before the voting phase begins